Economic development is a fairy tale for poor nations

 Although policymakers from Africa to Latin America may hold high hopes that the battle against climate change will open new development paths, the cry of "why export the lithium if we can export the lithium-ion batteries" will run not only into the old roadblocks of lack of capital and know-how that gave us dependency theory in the 1960s, but also into new ones raised up by automation.

-Add to the mix "Buy American," "nearshoring" and other US attempts to step back from the globalized economy, and workers in the developing world are left in a bit of a fix.
+Add to the mix "Buy American," "nearshoring" and other US attempts to step back from the globalised economy, and workers in the developing world are left in a bit of a fix.

 Dani Rodrik at Harvard has pondered this nexus of problems more than most.
-He has written about what he calls premature deindustrialization, explored the growth spurts in some African countries, which failed to generate many highly productive jobs, and assessed how global supply chains have shown little use for their plentiful cheap labor.
+He has written about what he calls premature deindustrialisation, explored the growth spurts in some African countries, which failed to generate many highly productive jobs, and assessed how global supply chains have shown little use for their plentiful cheap labour.

 His conclusion, after examining the alternatives, is not particularly optimistic: Developing countries must figure out how to build development around their domestic service businesses, which employ most of their workers.
 Because little else is out there.
 As he put it: "It's the only possible answer to the question you can come up with."